 The Bottom Line

 The most obvious conclusion is that the analysts made no changes to their forecasts for a loss next year.
-On the negative side, they also downgraded their revenue estimates, and forecasts imply revenues will perform worse than the wider industry.
-Yet - earnings are more important to the intrinsic value of the business.
-The consensus price target held steady at US$12.66, with the latest estimates not enough to have an impact on their price targets.
+They also downgraded their revenue estimates, although industry data suggests that American Airlines Group's revenues are expected to grow faster than the wider industry.
+Even so, earnings are more important to the intrinsic value of the business.
+The consensus price target held steady at US$12.14, with the latest estimates not enough to have an impact on their price targets.

-You still need to take note of risks, for example - American Airlines Group has 3 warning signs (and 1 which is a bit concerning) we think you should know about.
+You still need to take note of risks, for example - American Airlines Group has 4 warning signs (and 2 which shouldn't be ignored) we think you should know about.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.